openmanuscript/openmanuscript/tools/README.md

 This is a set of tools that support `openmanuscript` workflows.

-## oms2docx (new)
+## oms (new)

 This script will become the standard OMS conversion script, with others being deprecated.
 Features will be added to this script to support all aspects of the OpenManuscript format.

-This is built on
-top of `python-dox` and an adapted snippet of html tree parsing code shared in the comments of that project.
+The script looks at the type of the output file requested, and attempts to write out that type of file.
+The script will report on failure (if it can't write out that type of file).

-## oms2rtf
+## oms2rtf (legacy)

 Previously the workhorse of the OpenManuscript scripts, the `oms2rtf` script is being depricated.
 It creates an `.rtf` file from an `openmanuscript` database.
 To create a *Microsoft Word* document, open the `.rtf` file in *Microsoft Word*,